Adapton/fungi-lang.rust/README.md

  Though the semantics of Fungi are effectful, wherein it allocates programmer-named values and computations, and reads these objects from memory later, **the behavior of Fungi is functional**: the key invariant of its type-and-effects system.

  More precisely, Fungi provides two languages: One for the **Archivist** (the functional subset), and an imperative "wrapper" language for the **Editor**, who is permitted to mutate the Archivist's input, and then indicate where the output of archivist computations should be incrementally repaired, on demand.

+### (Status:)

+ - We have implemented the AST structure, concrete syntax (via Rust macros for now); see `src/tgt_ast.rs`, and `test/tgt_ast.rs`
+ - We are beginning the basic type system, and then, the refinement types and decision procedures.
+ - For technical background and formal definitions, see the [latest draft of the technical report](https://arxiv.org/abs/1610.00097).
+ - We are presently implementing these formalisms; the deductive proof rules for index equivalence and apartness do not indicate an obvious algorithm, or obvious encoding into SMT.
+Creating these decision procedures is a key research challenge.

 ## Fungi Examples